hanabi1224/Programming-Language-Benchmarks/README.md

 *The idea is to build an automatic process for benchmark generation and pulishing*

 ### Comparable numbers
 *It currently use CI to generate benchmark results to garantee all the numbers are generated from the same environment at nearly the same time.
-All benchmark tests are run sequencially within a single CI job*
+All benchmark tests run in sequence within a single CI job*

 ### Automatic publish

-*Once a change is merged into main branch, the CI job with re-generate and publish the static website*
+*Once a change is merged into main branch, the CI job will re-generate and publish the static website*

 # [Website](https://another-benchmarks-game.vercel.app/)